Canadian Personal Finance Blog

 Bank Fees as Simple Interest

-Right now Bank Fees are quoted as a dollar value like $12.95 for our Extra Special Banking Service, etc., etc., however what if we do a little simple arithmetic (Michael James could do the more interesting compound interest version of this equation)?
+Bank Fees are clearly displayed as a dollar value.
+As an example $15.00 for our Extra Special Banking Service.
+However, what if we do a little simple arithmetic?
+Michael James could do the more interesting compound interest version of this equation.

 Let’s wander through the calculations: